gardener/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 ## Gotchas

-- The used registry implementation ([distribution/distribution](https://github.com/distribution/distribution)) supports mirroring of only one upstream registry.
+- The used registry implementation (the [Distribution project](https://github.com/distribution/distribution)) supports mirroring of only one upstream registry.
 The extension deploys a pull-through cache for each configured upstream.
 - `us-docker.pkg.dev`, `europe-docker.pkg.dev`, and `asia-docker.pkg.dev` are different upstreams.
 Hence, configuring `pkg.dev` as upstream won't cache images from `us-docker.pkg.dev`, `europe-docker.pkg.dev`, or `asia-docker.pkg.dev`.

 ## Limitations